Samagra-Development/Samagra-Website/src/pages/project/leap.md

 domain: "Agriculture "
 subTitle: Samagra
 state: Odisha
-tagLine: "Increasing farmer income via commodity-specific interventions in the livestock sector"
+tagLine: Increasing farmer income via commodity-specific interventions in the livestock sector
 projectLogoWithState: /img/leap.png
 overview:
   - text: " Samagra has been working with the Departments of Agriculture and